peterbrittain/asciimatics/doc/source/widgets.rst

 and which fields should be in which columns.
-To tell asciimatics what to do you create a `Layout` (or more than one if you want a more complex structure where different parts of the screen need differing column counts) and associate it with the `Frame` where you plan to display it.
+To tell asciimatics what to do you create a `Layout` (or more than one if you want a more complex structure where different parts of the screen need differing column counts) and associate it with the `Frame` where you will display it.

-For example, this will create a Frame that is 80x20 characters and define 4 columns that are each 20 columns wide.
+For example, this will create a Frame that is 80x20 characters and define 4 columns that are each 20 columns wide:

 .. code-block:: python